 - Do not care too much

 Regardless if you are an employee or you are self-employed, work is work.
-Unless you are on a tight spot business-wise, you should not stress about work as if your life depends on it.
-Chances are, calling a sick-day or two won’t have that much of an effect to your work but a significant effect on your well-being.
+Unless you are in a tight spot business-wise, you should not stress about work as if your life depends on it.
+Chances are, calling a sick-day or two won’t have that much of an effect on your work but a significant effect on your well-being.

 Not caring too much about work is best practiced by sticking to the old-school rule of segregating work from personal life.
 Personal problems are not to be brought in the workplace as work is not to be brought home.

 As mentioned, burnout is characterized by chronic mental tiredness.
 It is also the feeling of monotonous and declining self-motivation.
 One way that might help with this is changing things up a bit.

 Start little, switch the morning quick oats with some toast, eggs, and fruits.
 Eating a diet comprised of healthier foods are scientifically proven to improve mood and general well-being.